IanTeddy/Japan-Visitor-Chart/README.md

-# 📊 JavaFx with bar chart
+# 📊 JavaFx with Bar charts

 The goal of this project is to create a graphical user interface with JavaFx that will allow users to read information from a MySQL database and display it as chart data.
 I chose the data of "Visitor Arrivals & Japanese Overseas Travelers in 2023" from <https://www.jnto.go.jp/statistics/data/20231220_monthly.pdf>